henrygd/webvids/readme.md

-# Work in progress
+# webvids

-Terminal app to create optimized videos for use on the web.
+Terminal app to create optimized videos for the web.

 ![TUI example gif](assets/example.gif)

-## Use
+## Usage

 Choose an input file and set your options.

 A folder named `optimized` will be created in the working directory containing the optimized videos.

-To use in HTML:
+Use both videos in HTML with `source` tags:

 ```html
 <video>